ailabstw/ezGeno/README.md

                         [Type: String, default: "Normal"]

   --layers
+                        can specify layers from multiple input files respectively seperated by space.
                         1. In TFBind task, we use this parameter to determine the layers of convolution units.
-                        2. In AcEnhancer task, we use this parameter to determine the layers of convolution units in sequence module.
+                        2. In AcEnhancer task, we can use this parameter to determine the layers of convolution units from two inputs.
                         [Type: int, default: 3] --feature_dim
+                        can specify layers from multiple input files respectively seperated by space.
                         1. In TFBind task, we use this parameter to determine the number of convolution filters.
-                        2. In AcEnhancer task, we use this parameter to determine the number of convolution filters in sequence module.
+                        2. In AcEnhancer task, we can use this parameter to determine the number of convolution filters from two inputs.
                         [Type: int, default: 64] --conv_filter_size_list
+                        can specify convolution filters from multiple input files respectively represented by like 2d-array.
                         1. In TFBind task, we use this parameter to determine the filter size list of convolution filters.
 Our purposed method will find the best filter size from this list by reinforcement learning.
-                        2. In AcEnhancer task, we use this parameter to determine the filter size list of convolution filters in sequence module.
+                        2. In AcEnhancer task, we can use this parameter to determine the filter size list of convolution filters from two inputs.
-                        Our purposed method will find the best filter size from this list by reinforcement learning.
+                        Our purposed method will find the best filter size from user-defined parameter by reinforcement learning.
-                        [Type: List, default: [3,7,11,15,19] ]
-  --dNase_layers
-                        The parameter is only work on AcEnhancer task.
-We use this parameter to determine the layers of convolution units in dNase modules.
-                        [Type: int, default: 6] --dNase_feature_dim
-                        The parameter is only work on AcEnhancer task.
-We use this parameter to determine the number of convolution filters in dNase module.
-                        [Type: int, default: 64] --dNase_conv_filter_size_list
-                        The parameter is only works on AcEnhancer tasks.
-We use this parameter to determine the filter size list of convolution filters in dNase module.
-                        [Type: List, default: [3,7,11] ]
+                        [Type: str]

   --cuda
                         We use this parameter to determine to use cuda or not.
 If you want to use gpu, you can type in gpu index, e.g.: 0.